Where can I manage my users?

 How Units Work in a Team

-Please note that in a shared Project, units that relate to Project tools such as crawled pages (Site Audit), keywords to track (Position Tracking), social profiles (Social Media Toolkit) and SEO Ideas units (On Page SEO Checker) will all be taken from the user that owns the Project.
+Please bear in mind that in a shared Project, units that relate to Project tools such as crawled pages (Site Audit), keywords to track (Position Tracking), social profiles (Social Media Toolkit) and SEO Ideas units (On Page SEO Checker) will all be taken from the user that owns the Project.

 So if a Project is created by Randy and Randy shares it with Joe with “edit” access, when Joe edits the Project it will take units from Randy’s account.

-Therefore, you need to distribute the subscription units to the user on your team that will be the Project owner.
+Therefore, if you’re using individual limits, you need to distribute the subscription units to the user on your team that will be the Project owner.
+When using the shared limits setting, you don’t have to worry about it as each user will be spending the limit from the shared pool of units.

 To illustrate, let’s imagine a four-person team.
 You are the owner and you add your three teammates (Sally, Randy and Joe) as users to your Semrush subscription.
+You decide to use the individual limits setting to control the number of units available to each member.
 You trust Sally the most so you appoint her as an admin and keep Randy and Joe as users.

 Since Sally is an admin, she distributes 1 Project, 100 crawled pages and 100 keywords to both Joe and Randy’s accounts.
 This takes 2 Projects, 200 crawled pages and 200 keywords out of the total subscription’s pool of units.